73rd (Perthshire) Regiment of Foot: The Victorian era

 In November 1821 the regiment returned home from Ceylon.
 It was posted to Gibraltar in August 1827 and to Nova Scotia in April 1838.
 After returning to England in June 1841, the regiment succeeded in having its Highland status restored, in so far as it was re-designated The 73rd (Highland) Regiment of Foot in 1845.

-In January 1846, the 73rd Highlanders arrived in Argentina to project British interests during the Uruguayan Civil War.
+In January 1846, the 73rd Highlanders arrived in Argentina to protect British interests during the Uruguayan Civil War.
 The regiment then sailed on to the Cape Colony to take part in the Seventh Xhosa War.
 In 1852 a detachment from the regiment departed Simon's Town aboard the troopship HMS Birkenhead bound for Port Elizabeth.
 At two o'clock in the morning on 28 February 1852, the ship struck rocks at Danger Point, just off Gansbaai.
 The troops assembled on deck, and allowed the women and children to board the lifeboats first, but then stood firm as the ship sank when told by officers that jumping overboard and swimming to the lifeboats would mostly likely upset those boats and endanger the civilian passengers.
 357 men drowned.

 In 1857 the regiment helped to suppress the Indian Rebellion seeing some action in Central India.
 In 1862 it received a new title becoming the 73rd (Perthshire) Regiment of Foot.
 The regiment was posted to Hong Kong in 1866, back to Ceylon in 1871, and to India in 1874.

 As part of the Cardwell Reforms of the 1870s, where single-battalion regiments were linked together to share a single depot and recruiting district in the United Kingdom, the 73rd was linked with the 90th Regiment of Foot (Perthshire Volunteers), and assigned to district no. 60 at Hamilton Barracks.
 On 1 July 1881 the Childers Reforms came into effect and the regiment amalgamated with the 42nd Regiment of Foot, the regiment they originated from 95 years earlier, to form the Black Watch (Royal Highlanders).